 - Cafeteria Plans for most of your eye care needs

-All of the above plans can be used for all your eye care and eyewear needs, including eyeglasses, contact lenses, routine office visits and medical office visits.
+All of the above plans can be used for all your eye care and eyewear needs, including contact lenses, glasses, sunglasses, safety glasses, routine office visits and medical office visits.

 Most insurance plans are accepted at our office.
 Since there are so many plans and coverage varies widely, please call us to find out if your plan covers care in our office.
 Our staff will verify and explain your benefits before your visit, at no charge.